CartoDB/cartodb-nodejs/README.md

 Usage
 -----

-The library provides two clents, oauth client and api key client.
-Two clients basically have the same funcionallity and you should choose one of them depending on you requirements.
+The library provides two auth ways, oauth client and api key client.
+Both  have the same funcionallity and you should choose one of them depending on you requirements.

 ```javascript
 var CartoDB = require('cartodb');